Triston Casas Player Props: Red Sox vs. Twins

 - The Twins pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.59).
+- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.65).

-- Twins pitchers combine to surrender 72 home runs (one per game), the fifth-fewest in baseball.
+- The Twins give up the sixth-fewest home runs in baseball (73 total, one per game).

-- In his last time out on Tuesday, the righty went six innings against the Milwaukee Brewers, allowing three earned runs while surrendering four hits.
+- The righty last appeared on Wednesday against the Milwaukee Brewers, when he went six innings, allowing two earned runs while giving up six hits.

+- In 10 games this season, the 27-year-old has a 2.65 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .207 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.